How to Ping a Phone to Find Its Location?

-Every mobile user at least once has had to find the location of his, his children, or an employee’s phone either lost or stolen.
-Or it can be just to see if the phone is active and receiving network connectivity.
-Here, pinging a phone can help.
+Every mobile user has likely needed to find the location of their own, their child’s, or an employee’s phone, whether it’s lost or stolen.
+Pinging a phone helps in such situations or simply to check if the phone is active and receiving network connectivity.

-In technical terms, ping is a signal to the phone querying about its network location and the phone responds to the request with the required information.
-The ping technology uses the device’s GPS location to fetch out the data required.
+Technically, a ping is a signal sent to the phone to query its network location, and the phone responds with the required information.
+Pinging as a network tool does not directly use GPS for location data.

-• To find the location of a lost or stolen phone.
+• Finding the location of a lost or stolen phone.

 How to Ping a Phone?

-Many of the phones do support the ping functionality but the newly released phones do not have this feature (as a security measure) enabled.
-To ping these devices, you may need specialized applications on the phone (like Google Find My Phone or PingD) to return the ping request.
-So, before proceeding, make sure to have these applications installed and configured on the system.
-Also, keep in mind you cannot ping a phone that is switched off.
-Moreover, if your phone has a firewall installed on your system or the AP Isolation feature of your router is enabled, then other devices on the network may fail to ping the phone.
+Ensure these applications are installed and configured.
+Note that you cannot ping a phone that is switched off.
+Additionally, if your phone has a firewall installed or if the AP Isolation feature of your router is enabled, other devices on the network may fail to ping the phone.

 Ping from a PC

-1. Swipe up (or down) to show the Quick Settings menu of your phone and long-press the Wi-Fi icon.
+1. Swipe up or down to display the Quick Settings menu on your phone and long-press the Wi-Fi icon.

 Long Press Wi-Fi Icon in the Quick Settings Menu

-2. Now, in the resulting menu, click on the Menu button and select Advanced Settings.
+2. In the resulting menu, click on the Menu button and select Advanced Settings.

-4. Now, on a Windows PC (connected to the same network), click on Windows, search for Command Prompt, right-click on it, and in the sub-menu, choose Run as Administrator.
+4. On a Windows PC connected to the same network, click on Windows, search for Command Prompt, right-click on it, and select Run as Administrator.

 Open Command Prompt as Administrator

-5. Now execute the following (make sure to replace the IP address with your phone’s IP):
+5. Execute the following command (replace the IP address with your phone’s IP):

 ping 192.168.8.102